Iris wattii: Description

 The flowers are 7.5–8 cm in diameter, and come in shades of light blue, powder blue, lilac-blue, bluish violet.
 The flowers are larger than that of Iris confusa, and Iris japonica, which has similarly coloured flowers.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals, known as the 'standards'.
 The falls are drooping, obovate, or obovate-spathulate (spoon-like).
 They are 4.5–6 cm cm long and 2.4–4 cm wide.
 They have a central whitish crest area, which is spotted with darker lilac and a deep yellow, or orange-yellow.
-The edges of the petal are wavy, frilled or ruffled.

-The standards are narrowly obovate, 3.5–4 cm cm long and 1-1.3 cm wide.
+The edges of the petal are wavy, frilled or ruffled.The standards are narrowly obovate, 3.5–4 cm cm long and 1-1.3 cm wide.
 It also has edges that are wavy, frilled or ruffled.

-It has a 1–2 cm long perianth tube, 3 cm long stamens, yellow anthers and a 7–8 mm long green, ovary.
+It has a 1–2 cm long perianth tube, 3cm long stamens, yellow anthers and a 7–8 mm long green, ovary.

 It has 3 pale blue or pale mauve, style branches, that are 3–3.5 cm long and 8–10 mm wide.
 They also have fringed lobes, or jagged edges.

 After the iris has flowered, it produces a cylindrical or oblong, seed capsule, between May and August.
 It is obtusely trigonous (triangular in cross-section).
 It is 2.8–4.5 cm long and 1.3–1.5 cm wide, with a sharp pointed end.
 Inside the capsule, are semi-orbicular, brown seeds.